dsai74ch/rhce8lab/README.md

 # About the environment

 - 4 nodes for managed systems :
-  + servera and serverb with an extra interface
+  + servera and serverb has an extra interface
-  + serverc and serverb with an extra 2GBs disk
+  + serverc and serverb  has a 2GB secondary /dev/sdb disk attached.

 - 1 control node for running Ansible playbooks.